-Through a structured method and process, search engines organise content available on the internet; so that the results it delivers is the most relevant information dependent on the search query.
+Through a structured method and process, search engines organise content available on the internet; so that the results it delivers are the most relevant information, dependent on the search query.

-Search engines examine and find content available across the web; this content can be anything from web pages, images and videos.
+Search engines examine and find content available across the web such as websites, images, and videos.
 Based on the volumes of content available across the web, search engines use computer programs known as bots, crawlers or spiders to examine and find content.

 Bots circulate through pages; this is an ongoing process because their aim is to revisit existing content and find new links and new content to add to the index.
 The index is a long (ever-growing) list of web pages and content that the bots have examined and found.
-The information displayed on search engine results pages originates from the index.
+The information displayed on SERPs originate from the index.